 This nursery is about an hour from Ottawa.
 Great selection of local native plants and some interesting non-native plants.
 Plants are mature, so they’ll bloom in their first year.
-The owner, Trish Murphy, is very helpful is a native plant expert.
-I enjoy her informative blog.
+The owner, Trish Murphy, is very knowledgeable and helpful.
+I also enjoy her informative blog.
 Call ahead before you go.

-Beaux Arbres also sells native plant seeds at the annual Seedy Saturday, the first Saturday in March at Ron Kolbus Centre, near Brittania Beach.
-You can start your shopping list now by checking their Seed list for Seedy Saturday, March 2020.
+Beaux Arbres also sells native plant seeds at the annual Seedy Saturday at Ron Kolbus Centre, near Brittania Beach.
+You can also order Seeds through the mail.

 Connaught Nursery, Cobden

-A great source for local native woodland plants, and more.
+A great source for local native woodland plants, and many other native plants.
 Order by email and pick them up at the nursery on a designated day.
-Also inquire by email for plant suggestions and availability.
+Inquire by email for plant suggestions and availability.

 The owner, Grant Dobson, has impressive experience and knowledge of native plants, ecology, and wildlife, with a special interest in pollinators.
 He documents the natural wonders of his rural property with incredible photographs and educational annotations at The View From Connaught Pond Facebook page.
-He was a long-time volunteer at Shaw Woods, the only remnant of old-growth forest that remains in the region.
-I enjoyed his engaging photos on the Shaw Woods Facebook page, which sadly no longer seems to exist.
+He was also a long-time volunteer at Shaw Woods, the only remnant of old-growth forest that remains in the region.

 Make It Green Garden Centre, Kanata